Skip to main content

 Graph: ELECTRICITY CONSUMPTION (TWh)

-In its updated NDC (2020), the country set the goal to reduce GHG emissions by at least 50% by 2030 compared to 1990 levels (compared to a net 50% reduction pledged previously).
-In addition, it pledged to reach net zero emissions by 2050 (compared to the previous objective of 70-80% reduction).
+In its latest updated NDC (2021), the country set the goal to reduce GHG emissions by at least 50% by 2030 compared to 1990 levels, with an interim reduction of 35% in 2025.
+In addition, it pledged to reach net zero emissions by 2050.
 The NDC does not include any information on adaptation measures.
-Complementary transparency information was added in December 2021, due to the rejection of the third CO2 Act, although without any impact on the NDC mitigation targets.